 The new registry at registry.redhat.io will be using standard OAuth mechanisms for authentication.
 This is the most common means across the container ecosystem and will "just work" for most users.
 Customers using the container command line tools shipped with Red Hat Enterprise Linux will be able to use `podman login` and `docker login`, respectively, and our standard Customer Portal credentials will provide unified access to our container images.

 We are also implementing a User Interface (UI) to generate service account tokens that will be leveraged by our container platform, Red Hat OpenShift.
 These tokens can also be leveraged in an environment where interactive users’ credentials are not ideal, such as as a CI/CD job or pipeline that needs to access our container images.

-The current registry, at registry.access.redhat.com, is scheduled to be retired approximately 12 months from now; however, no immediate action is required for existing OpenShift and Red Hat Enterprise Linux deployments.
+The current registry, at registry.access.redhat.com, will eventually be retired; however, no immediate action is required for existing OpenShift and Red Hat Enterprise Linux deployments.
 New installs of OpenShift 3.11 will default to the new registry for both images and image streams, and we plan to produce tooling to aid existing deployments to migrate at a later time.
 Further communications and details around the retirement of registry.access.redhat.com will be available via our normal channels on the Customer Portal.

 A note on the Red Hat Quay container registry

 Separately, you also may be familiar with Red Hat Quay, a container registry that is also a part of the Red Hat product portfolio (standalone or integrated).
 Quay is expected to see future enhancements and continued integration with OpenShift in future releases.
 Users of the Red Hat Quay registry will not be impacted by this Red Hat Registry transition.